Marsileaceae: Taxonomy

-There are only three living genera in the family Marsileaceae.
-The majority of species (about 45 to 70) belong to the genus Marsilea, which grows worldwide in warm-temperate and tropical regions.
+There are only three extant genera in the Marsileaceae.
+The majority of the species belong to the genus Marsilea, which grows worldwide in warm-temperate and tropical regions.
 Marsilea can be distinguished from the other two genera by the presence of four leaflets on each leaf, although some species occasionally produce six leaflets per leaf.
 A second genus Regnellidium includes a single living species that grows only in southern Brazil and neighboring parts of Argentina; it has only two leaflets per leaf.
 The third genus Pilularia grows widely in temperate regions of both the northern and southern hemispheres.
 Its leaves do not subdivide into leaflets but are slender and tapered to a point, so that it is often overlooked and mistaken for a grass.
-There are only about five species known.
+There are only about five species in Pilularia.

+The cladogram shows the evolutionary relationships within the family, based on both morphological and RuBisCO sequence data.

 The closest relatives of the Marsileaceae are the Salviniaceae, which are also aquatic and heterosporous.
-However, both of these other fern families float freely on the surface of ponds or lakes instead of rooting in soil or mud.
-The close relationship of these groups to the Marsileaceae is supported by both morphologic and molecular analysis, as well as by the discovery of an intermediate fossil named Hydropteris.
+The close relationship of the families is supported by both morphologic and molecular analysis, as well as by the discovery of a fossil, Hydropteris.
 In general, the Salviniaceae and Azollaceae have a much better fossil record than the Marsileaceae.
-Until recently, Rodeites dakshinii was the oldest fossil member known; it is a preserved sporocarp containing spores, found in Tertiary chert of India.
-In 2000, the discovery of fossilized sporocarps from the Cretaceous of eastern North America was announced.
+Rodeites dakshinii is a preserved sporocarp containing spores, found in Tertiary chert of India.
+In 2000, fossilized sporocarps from the Cretaceous of eastern North America were discovered.
 These fossils were assigned to the species Regnellidium upatoiensis, and pushed the known history of the Marsileaceae back into the Mesozoic.
 Other remains include Regnellites nagashimae from the Upper Jurassic or Lower Cretaceous of Japan.
 The fossils include leaves with visible veins, as well as sporocarps.
-The currently oldest known member of the family is Flabellariopteris, described in 2014 from isolated leaves dating to the Late Triassic in Liaoning, China.
+The currently oldest known member of the family is Flabellariopteris, described in 2014 from isolated leaves dating to the Late Triassic (237–201 mya) in Liaoning, China.

 Morphology

-The Marsileaceae share many of the basic structural characteristics common to most ferns, but the differences are more noticeable than the similarities.
-Species of this family have long, slender rhizomes that creep along or beneath the ground.
+The Marsileaceae differ from most ferns in having long, slender rhizomes that creep along or beneath the ground, and in not having finely-divided pinnate leaves.
 Their fronds (leaves) grow in distinct clusters at nodes along the rhizome, with wide spacing between leaf clusters.
-As a result, the plants appear to be more stem than leaf, unlike other ferns.

-Roots grow primarily from the same nodes as the leaves, but may also grow from other locations along the rhizome.
-The roots of Marsilea and Regnellidium are noteworthy for containing vessel elements.
-Vessels have also been found in the rhizome of two species of Marsilea.
-These vessels have evolved independently of vessels in other groups of plants.
+Roots grow primarily from the same nodes as the leaves, but may also grow from other places along the rhizome.
+The roots of Marsilea and Regnellidium contain vessel elements.
+These have evolved independently of vessels in other groups of plants.